Asset Type: White Papers

 However, most current prostate cancer clinical trials utilize the clarifications from the updated 2009 RECIST 1.1 guidelines.
 In 2016, Scher, et al. published the PCWG3 criteria in response to a changing therapeutic landscape and advances in the understanding of prostate cancer biology.
 Building on the PCWG2 framework, the PCWG3 criteria aim to bridge the gap between radiological profiling and clinical decision-making by encouraging a comprehensive characterization of the disease at baseline as well as post-treatment.

-This whitepaper highlights Calyx’s expertise with using and adapting the PCWG3 criteria3 to address imaging-based objectives and endpoints in prostate cancer clinical trials.
+This whitepaper highlights Perceptive’s expertise with using and adapting the PCWG3 criteria3 to address imaging-based objectives and endpoints in prostate cancer clinical trials.
 This discussion is limited to the imaging-related components of bone disease and soft tissue disease.
 Certain clinical aspects of the corresponding criteria including histology, blood-based assays, biomarker assessments, and patient-reported outcomes require further clarification and are therefore outside the scope of this whitepaper.

 2. OVERVIEW OF PCWG3 RECOMMENDATIONS